talkable/talkable-docs/source/campaigns/campaign_types.rst

 Leaderboard
 -----------

-The Leaderboard turns your campaign into a competition and inspires the Advocate to share more to get to the top of the leaderboard.
-You can easily detect your top performers and have special rewards for them.
+A Leaderboard turns referrals into a competition.
+Advocates are ranked on a Leaderboard page based on the number of successful referrals.
+After an allotted time period, top performers can be identified and rewarded with a grand prize.

 .. image:: /_static/img/campaign_types/leaderboard.png
    :alt: Campaign Type - Leaderboard,